CodeOn-ArK/Semi_SQL/README.md

 # Semi_SQL
-This code mimics SQL in a very basic way using c++
+This code mimics SQL in a very basic way using C++.